 This section presents a standard protocol for drawing a national probability sample for an Afrobarometer survey.
 It is important to remember that regardless of whether or not a previous survey has been done in a country, an updated sample frame must be obtained and a new sample must be drawn for each round of Afrobarometer.
+National Partners should therefore ensure that samples being submitted for Round 9 surveys have been checked against Round 8 surveys to ensure they are not the same.

 Sampling is one of the most technically complex stages of the survey process.
 A recurring challenge in previous survey rounds has been timing of sample preparation and review relative to desired dates for Fieldworker Training and planned start-up of fieldwork.
 It is essential that samples be completed well in advance of training so that maps can be obtained, route plans drawn up, start-points selected, and all other essential pre-training tasks completed.
-The shift to Electronic Data Capture has made the need to finalize sampling early in the survey planning process even more imperative.
+The use of Electronic Data Capture has made the need to finalize sampling early in the survey planning process even more imperative.
 The Data Management team now need to capture enumeration areas and other geographical details as part of the programming process.
 However, in many countries, samples have not been drawn and submitted for review until very shortly before planned dates for Interviewer Training.
 Since samples require careful review and sometimes require several exchanges between the NP and Core Partners and/or the Sampling Specialist to clarify and finalize all details, this has sometimes forced NPs to delay training and fieldwork until samples are complete.
 This is the reason (along with similar issues related to indigenizing and translating questionnaires) that we are strongly encouraging partners to complete sampling and questionnaires well in advance of planned dates for Fieldworker Training and the start-up of Fieldwork.

-The standard sample size for Round 7 surveys will be either 1200 cases.
-However, depending on availability of funds, some countries will have larger sample size of more than 1,200.
+The standard sample size for Round 9 surveys will be 1200 cases.
+However, depending on availability of funds, some countries may have larger sample size of more than 1,200.

 The sample is designed as a representative cross-section of all citizens of voting age in a given country.
 The goal is to give every adult citizen an equal and known chance of selection for interview.
 We strive to reach this objective by (a) strictly applying random selection methods at every stage of sampling and by (b) applying sampling with probability proportionate to population size (PPPS).
+Some NPs have opted to use other measures of size, such as number of households, instead of population, but it is worth noting that for purposes of uniformity and comparability, we should all do our best to use population count as the measure of size at all stages of sampling.
 A randomly selected sample of 1200 cases allows inferences to national adult populations with an average margin of sampling error of no more than plus or minus 3 percentage points (2.8 points, to be exact) at a confidence level of 95%.
 If the sample size is increased to 2400, the margin of sampling error reduces to plus or minus 2%.